kyllew/kuisser/public/Domain 1 Questions.md

 		  * Monitoring requirements
 		The other answers are not suitable because:
 		A. Feature engineering - This is a technical phase focused on creating model inputs, too late for determining compliance requirements
-		B. Model training - This is an implementation phase that should follow already-established compliance guidelines
+		B. Model evaluation - This phase focuses on assessing model performance against metrics, not establishing regulatory requirements
-		C. Data collection - While compliance affects data collection, the requirements should be identified before starting data collection - Data processing phase
+		C. Data collection - While compliance affects data collection, the requirements should be identified before starting data collection
 	Resource URL:
 	https://docs.aws.amazon.com/wellarchitected/latest/machine-learning-lens/best-practices-by-ml-lifecycle-phase.html

 Q118
-A F&B sector company wants to develop an ML model to help decrease daily food waste and increase sales revenue.
-The company needs to continuously improve the model's accuracy.
+A F&B sector enterprise needs to develop an ML model to reduce daily food wastage and boost sales performance.
+The enterprise requires ongoing model accuracy improvements.
-Which solution meets these requirements?
+Which solution satisfies these requirements?
 Options:
 A. Use Amazon SageMaker and iterate with newer data.
 B. Use Amazon Personalize and iterate with historical data.
-C. Use Amazon CloudWatch to analyze customer orders.
+C. Use Amazon Athena to analyze customer orders.
 D. Use Amazon Rekognition to optimize the model.

 Correct Answer: